acend/quarkus-techlab/content/en/docs/02.0/22_implementing-rest.md

 }
 ```

-Implement the same POJO `SensorMeasurement` as in the producer again for the `data-consumer` project but with an empty constructor.
+Implement the same POJO `SensorMeasurement` as in the producer again for the `quarkus-rest-data-consumer` project but with an empty constructor.

 {{% details title="Hint" %}}